 Having said that, you also need to check the SMPS fan on the backside of the Desktop PC.
 It should be working properly.

 I would like to share with you one instance where a user had put piles of waste paper on the top of the desktop cabinet and these papers were falling behind over the SMPS fan.
-As the heat was not dissipating properly, it had created a lot of heat inside the power-supply and cabinet.
+As the heat was not dissipating properly, it created a lot of heat inside the power supply and cabinet.
 So, make sure this does not happen since it can also cause system restarting problems.

-If you notice that the system is restarting unexpectedly after automatic windows update, it’s time to uninstall any such update.
+If you notice that the system is restarting unexpectedly after an automatic windows update, it’s time to uninstall any such update.
 So, simply open the control panel and navigate to Programs and Features.